noreiller/barricade/README.md

 ## To do

-* Set the dice info current user only
 * Add the elements to the document within the view
 * Remove views from board UI when models are destroyed
 * Load UI on the fly, not as dependency VS useful when packaging